De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: Building up the algebraic description of the geometry

 \section{Building up the algebraic description of the $dS_4$ geometry}

-In this section, which partially follows our previous work \cite{EPJA16}, we aim to motivate usefulness of the $dS_4$ geometry for quantum physics.
+In this section, which partially follows our previous work \cite{EPJA16}, we recall once again the usefulness of the $dS_4$ geometry for quantum physics.
 For this purpose we start building up the algebraic description of quantum motions there, beginning with free motions.
 Free quantum motions on any space-time are described by the eigenmodes of the kinetic energy operator there, given by the respective Laplacian.
-On $dS_4$, parametrized in global coordinates as \cite{Coreans},
+On $dS_4$, parameterized in global coordinates as \cite{Coreans},

 one encounters the Laplacian, denoted by $\Delta_{dS_4}(\rho,\chi,\theta,\varphi)$ as,